Concrete Calculator

 What to Buy

 Under 1 cubic yard, buy bagged mix.
-QUIKRETE 5000 PSI and Sakrete High Strength are reliable for residential slabs and footings.
+Look for 5000 PSI high-strength mix at any hardware or home improvement store.
 Eighty-pound bags give the best cost per cubic foot, but plan for two people if you're mixing more than 10 bags.
 A corded drill with a mixing paddle works for small batches; rent a mixer for anything larger.

 Between 1 and 3 cubic yards, call your local ready-mix plant before you commit to bags.
 A short-load surcharge of $50–100 is common but still often beats the cost and labor of hand-mixing 50–100 bags.
 Most plants will accommodate a half-load or mini-mix for DIY projects with a day or two of notice.

 Over 3 cubic yards, ready-mix is the only practical choice.
 Specify PSI when you call: 3,500 for driveways, patios, and walkways; 4,000 for structural slabs.
-In cold climates, request air-entrainment by name.
-It significantly improves freeze-thaw resistance and is a standard option at every plant.
+In cold climates, request air-entrainment by name; it cuts freeze-thaw surface damage, and every plant carries it.
 Have enough people on site to place and finish the full pour in one continuous operation before the clock runs out.

 Frequently Asked Questions